 A Fairfax alimony attorney experienced in family law will best be able to assist anyone in determining alimony.
 Unlike child support, there is no specific and strict rule the court has to follow in terms of determining whether support should be paid and how much.
-Consult a Virginia family law attorney, who has experienced litigating alimony cases and will provide you a better opportunity to make the best case possible to the court regarding their spousal support case.
+Consult a Fairfax family law attorney, who has experienced litigating alimony cases and will provide you a better opportunity to make the best case possible to the court regarding their spousal support case.

 Determining Spousal Support

 Temporary alimony or spousal support is traditionally determined based on a formula that takes a portion of the higher earning spouses income and a portion of the lower earning spouses income to determine what the temporary support amount should be.
 When it comes to permanent support, support that is going to be paid after a divorce is final, the court is required to consider a number of factors, but the primary two factors that the court is going to examine are the ability of the higher-earning spouse to pay, and the financial need of the lower earning spouse.

 A lot of times lawyers start with at the ability to pay as a payor and the financial need of the payee.
 There are other factors that are set out in the law that the court is required to consider that a Fairfax alimony lawyer will consider, as well.
 For example, the Virginia court is required to consider the lifestyle that the parties became accustomed to during marriage, the ability of the party requesting salvage report to work, the health of both parties, and various other factors that are outlined in Virginia law.